Professor of Law

-She joined the Saint Thomas Law faculty in 2004.
-Currently, she teaches Criminal Law, Criminal Procedure, Evidence, and a seminar on Race and the Law.
-Professor Lawson was twice awarded Professor of the Year for Upperclass Students in the 2004-05 and the 2005-06 academic years.
+She joined the St. Thomas Law faculty in 2004.
+She teaches Criminal Law, Criminal Procedure, Evidence, and a seminar on Race and the Law.
+Professor Lawson was twice awarded Upperclass Professor of the Year in the 2004-05 and the 2005-06 academic years.
 Professor Lawson also visited at Catholic University of America, Columbus Law School for the academic year 2007-08.
 Prior to joining the law faculty, Professor Lawson served as a Deputy District Attorney at the Clark County District Attorney’s Office in Las Vegas, Nevada, from 1996-2002.
 As a criminal prosecutor, Professor Lawson was assigned to the Special Victims Unit for Domestic Violence, as well as other departments in the prosecutor’s office.
 She successfully argued multiple cases before the Nevada Supreme Court, including death penalty appeals.
 In addition to general criminal cases, Professor Lawson, in her capacity as Deputy D.A., handled environmental crimes, involuntary mental commitments, and bail bond hearings.

 Professor Lawson has conducted extensive research on Florida’s Stand-Your-Ground law, a discussion of which can be found here: